Organization Design: Designing Trust-Attracting Organizations Development

 What is it?

 Organization design is the skeleton of your organization.
-A good design supports a healthy flow of work, cash flow, employees, and customers while a bad design constricts these.
+A good design supports a healthy flow of work, cash, people, and customers while a bad design constricts these.

 From Mike’s research within large and small organizations, there are simple organization design principles that will be implemented.
 Every employee is entitled to have a competent manager with the capability to bring value to their problem solving and decision making.
 Every manager is entitled to have employees that can work at their maximum effectiveness within their roles.
 Every organization is entitled to have a working system for performance improvement and increased effectiveness of staff.